rmsk2/F256_Mandelbrot/README.md

 press `q` the values are not changed and the program ends.

 After loading a picture has been completed the program also waits for a key press.
 When a key is pressed you are asked if you want to zoom into the set.
 If that question is answered with `y` then you can select a section to visualize as described above.
+Before loading or saving a picture the drive (0, 1 or 2) to use for this operation can be changed.
+If one presses just return instead of selecting a number the current drive is not changed.

 # A note about performance